mdengler/scanbd/doc/README.txt

   an udev-rule 98-snapscan.rule in the integration directory.
 You can put this into /etc/udev/rules.d.
 Be sure to add your device fingerprints to this file, e.g. change idVendor and idProduct in the rule line or add a new one.
 Actually I'm aware of the Epson 1670 having this problem.
+You can check the status of usb devices with the script check_usb_autosuspend.sh in the integration directory.

 - There is another howto for scanbd by <alex@tomisch.de>: https://bbs.archlinux.de/viewtopic.php?id=20954